 Life working at Consolidated Industries is repetitive, unrewarding, and full of injustice.
 Led by the villainous Franklin Hart Jr (Sean Needham), the office is stripped of personality and freedom instead forcing workers to complete unfulfilling tasks but expecting top devotion and efficiency.

-Among these workers are Violet (Louise Redknapp) i.e. business boss, Doralee (Stephanie Chandos) who is thought of as the office bimbo, and new girl Judy (Vivian Panka) who’s shy and coy.
+Among these workers are business boss Violet (Louise Redknapp), office bimbo Doralee (Stephanie Chandos), and new girl Judy (Vivian Panka) who’s shy and coy.

 Each woman is reduced to a line of backstory and unfortunately, we see more dimension in their 'dos than their personalities.

-Perhaps due to the lack of emotional attachment, the songs don’t quite hit the mark for me.
-In the moment they do the job; ‘Around Here’ is uplifting and fast, and ‘One of the Boys’ is seductively cabaret, but none are show-stoppers to play on the ride home.
+Perhaps due to the lack of emotional attachment, the songs don’t quite hit the mark.
+In the moment they do the job; "Around Here" is uplifting and fast, and "One of the Boys" is seductively cabaret, but none are show-stoppers to play on the ride home.

-That’s not to say that the performances aren’t stellar and the energy isn't there.
-When the three leads come together, they are a joy to watch.
+That’s not to say that the energy isn't there.
+When the three leads come together, they are great to watch.
 They share spliffs and giggles, beautiful harmonies in fighting songs, and moments of tenderness as they support both each other’s individual journeys but also a fight for something bigger.